mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/security/howto-dex-saml-connector/index.md

 navigationTitle: SAML
 title: SAML connector
 menuWeight: 33
-excerpt: Connect your Kommander cluster to an Idp using SAML
+excerpt: Connect your Kommander cluster to an IdP using SAML
 beta: false
 enterprise: false
 ---